truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 * Readonly Admin - Assigned to users that can monitor the system but not make changes to settings.

-##  About Admin and Root Logins and Passwords
-At present, SCALE has both the root and local administrator user logins and passwords.

-{{< include file="/static/includes/RootToAdminUserAccount.md" >}}

-All systems should [create an administrator account]({{< relref "ManageLocalUsersSCALE.md" >}}) with the full admin role and privileges, and use this account for web interface access.
-When properly set up, the administrator (full admin) account performs the same functions and has the same access as the root user.

-To improve system security after the administrator account is created, disable the root account password to restrict root access to the system.

 For more information on the different administrator scenarios users can encounter, read [Logging Into SCALE the First Time]({{< relref "FirstTimeLogin.md" >}}).

+## Configuring Administrative Priviledges

+{{< include file="/static/includes/AddAdminGroup.md" >}}

-### Disabling Root and Admin User Passwords
+## Disabling Root and Admin User Passwords
 As a security measure, the root user is no longer the default account and the password is disabled when you create the truenas_admin or admin user during installation.

-Do not disable the admin account and root passwords at the same time.
+Do not disable the default admin account, root, and any custom admin account passwords at the same time.
-If both root and admin account passwords become disabled at the same time and the web interface session times out, a one-time sign-in screen allows access to the system.
+If all root and administrator account passwords become disabled at the same time and the web interface session times out, a one-time sign-in screen allows access to the system.

 {{< trueimage src="/images/SCALE/Login/ResetRootAccountPasswordSignIn.png" alt="Reset Root Password Sign-In Screen" id="Reset Root Password Sign-In Screen" >}}

 Enter and confirm a password to gain access to the UI.
-After logging in, immediately go to **Credentials > Local Users** to enable the root or admin password before the session times out again.
+After logging in, immediately go to **Credentials > Local Users** to enable the password for an administrator account before the session times out again.
 This temporary password is not saved as a new password and it does not enable the admin or root passwords, it only provides one-time access to the UI.

 When disabling a password for UI login, it is also disabled for SSH access.

 ## Accessing the System Through an SSH Session
-To enable SSH to access the system as the admin user (or for root):
+To enable SSH to access the system as an admin user (or for root):

 1. Configure the SSH service.

    a.
 Go to **System > Services**, then select **Configure** for the SSH service.

    b.
-Select **Log in as Root with Password** to enable the root user to sign in as root.
+Select **Log in as Root with Password** to enable the user to sign in as root.

-      Select **Log in as Admin with Password** and **Allow Password Authentication** to enable the admin user to sign in as admin.
+      Select **Log in as Admin with Password** and **Allow Password Authentication** to enable an admin user to sign in as admin.
 Select both options.

    c.
 Click **Save** and restart the SSH service.